alexruperez/SecurePropertyStorage/README.md

 .package(url: "https://github.com/alexruperez/SecurePropertyStorage", from: "0.3.0")
 ```

-By default, all property wrappers are installed, but if you want, you can choose only certain products:
+By default, all property wrappers are installed and you can `import` them, but if you want, you can install only some of them:

 - **UserDefault**: @*UserDefault property wrappers.
 - **Keychain**: @*Keychain property wrappers.